How Hong Kong AVMs should report confidence (and why most do not).

 Global AVM vendors publish their accuracy using a small set of standardised metrics.
 These are not opinions.
 They are defined in the IAAO Standard on Ratio Studies, the MISMO 2025 Common Confidence Score, and the CFPB rule.

 A responsible AVM publishes at least MdAPE and PP10 at headline level, and FSD at the per valuation level.
 Cotality Australia (formerly CoreLogic, rebranded March 2025) publishes AVM accuracy reporting across 96% of Australian residential properties, with monthly model performance and independently audited methodology.
 The Hong Kong incumbents publish none of these numbers.
+For a plain-English overview of what these metrics mean and what to demand before trusting a number, see how accurate online property valuations in Hong Kong are.

 A QPV valuation report does not stop at a point estimate.
 Every report carries three confidence layers visible on the front page.